 If you’re sharing the cost with one other person, then you’ll be paying RM 12 each per day.

 Assuming you’ll only be taking public transportation, then a budget of around RM 20 for the entire three days should be enough.

 | ATTRACTION FEES|

 Entrance to Pinang Piranakan Mansion, Khoo Kongsi, Sun Yat-sen Museum, Kek Lok Si Temple, and the Tropical Spice Garden should run you about RM 65.20.

 This comes out to about SGD 132.90 per person per day for a 3-day stay.
 Ren and I are middle of the road travelers who enjoy good food and drink, so this is a starting budget that works for us.
 Feel free to adjust based on your own travel habits.

 1. Plan your Trip with Sygic Travel

 Follow this link to check out our 3-day Penang eat-inerary on Sygic Travel.
-You can also download it in editable Word format by signing up for our FREE newsletter below.
+You can also download it in editable Word format from our EAT-ineraries page.
 If Penang’s street food is a priority, then this will be very useful to you.